pwaring/technical-talks/building-make/slides.md

 # Make without a Makefile

- - Make has some built-in rules
+ - Make has some built-in rules.
- - Compiling C source files to object files
+ - Compiling C source files to object files.
- - Linking object files to an executable
+ - Linking object files to an executable.
  - `cd examples/no-makefile && make hello`

 # Makefile components

- - Makefiles are a list of targets
+ - Makefiles are a list of targets.
- - Targets have dependencies
+ - Targets have dependencies.
- - Dependencies have rules
+ - Dependencies have rules.

 ```
 target: dependencies